|RAdm. Quirico V. Evangelista AFP (Ret)

 Vicky Viray Mendoza

-Vicky earned a a masters in business administration from the University of Maryland in 2009; a post graduate diplomate in international finance and global markets from the Georgetown University in 2000; and a masters in public administration from the George Washington University in 1997.
+In 2016, Vicky completed the ECNS course at the NDCP in Camp Aguinaldo.
+Vicky earned a Masters in Business Administration from the University of Maryland in 2009; a post graduate diplomate in International Finance and Global Markets from the Georgetown University in 2000; and a Masters in Public Administration from the George Washington University in 1997.
 For her undergraduate studies, she majored in BSC Business Management, BSC Corporate Accounting, and AAS Entrepreneurship in 1977-81 at Assumption College San Lorenzo, Makati City, Philippines.